Australian Journal of Agricultural and Resource Economics

 Table of contents and abstracts from past issues are available from the Wiley-Blackwell Publishing website.

-The current editorial team is made up of Frank Scrimgeour, John Gibson and Ric Scarpa from the Economics Department at the University of Waikato.
-They commenced the transition from the current editors in April 2016.
+The current editorial team is made up of David Stern, Johannes Sauer and Yu Sheng.
+They commenced the transition from the current editors in July 2023.